 Thallus even or granular, rimose-areolate, the surface smooth, sometimes following cracks and almost disappearing, dirty white to pale brown, often partly darkened by the invasive hyphae of other commensalistic fungi.
-Apothecia 0.3-1 mm diam., usually scattered, somewhat irregular in shape; disc dark red-brown to almost black, roughened, pale brown, translucent and speckled darker brown when wet (×20 lens), flat to slightly convex, not pruinose; thalline margin becoming excluded, concolorous with or darker than the disc, with a thin cortex, occasionally also with a poorly developed inner true exciple with thicker, brown-walled cells at the external edge; epithecium brown or black-green; hymenium (60-) 70-90 μ m high; paraphyses rather sparse, unbranched, gradually widening to $3-5 \ \mu\text{m}$ at the apices and there often conglutinated, forming darkmottled patches on the disc.
-Ascospores 0- to 1-septate, $10-14 \ (-16) \times 4.5-6 \ \mu\text{m}$.
+Apothecia 0.3-1 mm diam., usually scattered, somewhat irregular in shape; disc dark red-brown to almost black, roughened, pale brown, translucent and speckled darker brown when wet (×20 lens), flat to slightly convex, not pruinose; thalline margin becoming excluded, concolorous with or darker than the disc, with a thin cortex, occasionally also with a poorly developed inner true exciple with thicker, brown-walled cells at the external edge; epithecium brown or black-green; hymenium (60-) 70-90 μm high; paraphyses rather sparse upbranched gradually widening to 3.5 μm at the anices and there often con sparse, unbranched, gradually widening to $3-5 \ \mu m$ at the apices and there often conglutinated, forming dark-mottled patches on the disc.
+Ascospores 0- to 1-septate, $10-14 \ (-16) \times 4.5-6 \ \mu m$.
 BLS 0611.